-- 1.29 MCL or MAXIMUM CONTAMINANT LEVEL means the level for a specified contaminant measured in mg/l as established by the U.S. Environmental Protection Agency. - 1.30 NITROGEN FERTILIZER means a chemical compound in which the percentage of nitrogen is greater than the percentage of any other nutrient in the compound and, when applied, results in an average application rate of more than twenty-five (25) pounds of nitrogen per acre over the field onto which it is being applied. - 1.31 OPERATOR means a person who controls the day to day operations on a field. - 1.32 OPERATOR CERTIFICATION means the act of certifying that a person has completed a required course of study in best management practices approved by the District. - 1.33 PERMIT means a document required to be obtained from the District authorizing an activity or the construction of a well in the District. - 1.34 PERSON means a natural person, personal representative, trustee, guardian, conservator, irrigation district, corporation, limited liability company, partnership, association, municipality, or any agency or political subdivision of the State of Nebraska or any agency of the Federal Government. - 1.35 REPLACEMENT WELL means a well which is intended to be located on the same tract and waters the same lands as the well that it replaces. - 1.36 REPORT means documents required by the District to effectively verify the operator's, or landowner's compliance in carrying out BMP's or any other documents which are required pursuant to these rules. - 1.37 STAY means to halt, stop, or delay a well permit, action of development, or the expansion of irrigated acres. - 1.38 STRAIGHT LINE AVERAGE means the sum of all data in a specific geographic area divided by the number of data sets collected. - 1.39 TRACT means the legally deeded property of a person that is contiguous and lies within one government survey quarter section. - 1.40 TRAINING means information and educational sessions designed to acquaint landowners and operators with best management practices in the operation of their irrigation systems and fertilization programs. - 1.41 TRANSFER (of an Allocation) means allowing any or all of a groundwater acre-inch allocation being transferred to other certified acres. - 1.42 TRANSFER (of Groundwater) means groundwater withdrawn for any purpose from a high-capacity well, or series of wells, producing more than 50 gallons per minute and being transferred from a tract of land on which the well is located to another tract of land. - 1.43 VARIANCE means the approval to act in a manner contrary to existing and applicable rules and regulations. - 1.44 WATER ACCOUNT BALANCE means Water Account Balance means the tracking of a new allocation amount, carry-over or adjustments in acre inches of available water credited for use on a certified irrigated acre. - 1.45 WATER WELL means any excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed for the purpose of exploring for groundwater, monitoring groundwater, utilizing the geothermal properties of the ground, obtaining hydro geologic information, or extracting water from or injecting water into the underground water reservoir.
-Water well shall not include any excavation made for obtaining or prospecting for oil or natural gas, or for inserting media, to re-pressure oil or natural gas bearing formations regulated by the Nebraska Oil and Gas Conservation Commission. - 1.46 WEIGHTED AVERAGE means a water level measurement calculated by assessing the proportionate land area that a single data point represents of the total calculated area using the Thiessen polygon method.
+- 1.26 LANDOWNER means a person, or persons who owns land. - 1.27 LATE PERMIT means written authorization from the District for construction of a well for which a permit was not obtained prior to drilling the well. - 1.28 LITTLE BLUE NRD HYDRO-GEOLOGIC STUDY (July 14, 2011) means a compilation of hydrogeologic information, data and maps which depict the water and related resources of the District and is referred to herein for the determination of varying hydrologic and hydrogeologic conditions of specific areas. - 1.29 MCL or MAXIMUM CONTAMINANT LEVEL means the level for a specified contaminant measured in mg/l as established by the U.S. Environmental Protection Agency. - 1.30 NITROGEN FERTILIZER means a chemical compound in which the percentage of nitrogen is greater than the percentage of any other nutrient in the compound. - 1.31 OPERATOR means a person who controls the day-to-day operations on a field. - 1.32 OPERATOR CERTIFICATION means formal recognition by the District that an individual has completed a required course of study in best management practices approved by the District.

+- 1.33 PERMIT means a document required to be obtained from the District authorizing an activity or the construction of a well in the District. - 1.34 PERSON means a natural person, personal representative, trustee, guardian, conservator, irrigation district, corporation, limited liability company, partnership, association, municipality, or any agency or political subdivision of the State of Nebraska or any agency of the Federal Government. - 1.35 REPLACEMENT WELL means a well which is intended to be located on the same field and provides groundwater to the same lands as the well that it replaces. - 1.36 REPORT means documents required by the District to effectively verify the operator's, or landowner's compliance with the District rules and regulations. - 1.37 STAY means to halt, stop, or delay a well permit, action of development, or the expansion of irrigated acres. - 1.38 STRAIGHT LINE AVERAGE means the sum of all data in a specific geographic area divided by the number of data sets collected. - 1.39 TRANSFER (of an Allocation) means allowing any or all of a groundwater acre-inch allocation being transferred to other certified acres. - 1.40 TRANSFER (of Groundwater) means groundwater withdrawn for any purpose from a high-capacity well, or series of wells, producing more than 50 gallons per minute and being transferred from a field on which the well is located to another field. - 1.41 VARIANCE means the approval to act in a manner contrary to existing and applicable rules and regulations. - 1.42 WATER ACCOUNT BALANCE means the tracking of a new allocation amount, carry-over or adjustments in acre inches of available water credited for use on a certified irrigated acre. - 1.43 WATER WELL means any excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed for the purpose of exploring for groundwater, monitoring groundwater, utilizing the geothermal properties of the ground, obtaining hydro geologic information, or extracting water from or injecting water into the underground water reservoir.
+Water wells shall not include any excavation made for obtaining or prospecting for oil or natural gas, or for inserting media, to re-pressure oil or natural gas bearing formations regulated by the Nebraska Oil and Gas Conservation Commission. - 1.44 WEIGHTED AVERAGE means a water level measurement calculated by assessing the proportionate land area that a single data point represents of the total calculated area using the Thiessen polygon method.